Based in Australia, Qantas is a member of Oneworld alliance and has a large number of partner airlines that can be utilized for redemptions.

 Some partner airlines require fuel charges in addition to the Qantas award cost, and they can be quite significant.
 Partners that impose high fuel surcharges include British Airways and Iberia Airlines.
 Qantas imposes its own taxes and fees as well.

 Hot Tip: Some airports in Europe also charge much higher taxes than others, especially if you are traveling in a premium cabin.
 If you want to lower the taxes on your ticket, try different airport and airline combinations.

-Qantas’ frequent flyer program isn’t one of the simplest out there, especially considering that they have 4 separate award charts!
-Nevertheless, there is some great value to be had in making strategic redemptions with your Qantas points.
+Qantas’ frequent flyer program isn’t one of the simplest out there, especially considering that it has 4 separate award charts!
+Nevertheless, there is some great value to be had in making strategic redemptions with your Qantas Points.

-It’s easy to earn Qantas points via Citi ThankYou Points if you’re also a frequent flyer member.
+It’s easy to earn Qantas Points via American Express Membership Rewards, Citi ThankYou Points, or Capital One miles if you’re also a frequent flyer member.
 This program is worth paying attention to, especially if you want to fly great business class products like Qatar, Emirates, and Cathay Pacific!